sparsh-ai/recohut/docs/04-data-modeling/lab-postgres-elt-datamodel/README.md

-# Postgres ELT Datamodel with PSQL

-> Create Fact and Dimension Tables from Denormalized Raw Data
+# Lab: Create Fact and Dimension Tables from Denormalized Raw Data

 In data warehousing world there are occasions where developers have to reverse engineer model from flat csv files.
 We will understand this with simple example.